afsc-assessments/ebswp_2023/doc/EBSpollock.md

 (Table \ref{tab:wtage}).
 The coefficients of variation between years are on the order of 6\% to 9\% (for the ages that are targeted) whereas the sampling variability is generally around 1\% or 2\%.
 The approach to account for the identified mean weight-at-age having clear year and cohort effects was continued (e.g., Fig. \ref{fig:fsh_wtage_comb}).
 Details were provided in appendix 1A of Ianelli et al. (2016).
-The results from this method showed the relative variability between years and cohorts and provide estimates (and uncertainty) for 2020--2022 (Table \ref{tab:wtage}).
+The results from this method showed the relative variability between years and cohorts and provide estimates (and uncertainty) for 2021--2023 (Table \ref{tab:wtage}).
+How these fishery weights-at-age estimates can be supplemented using survey weights-at-age is further illustrated in Fig. \ref{fig:fish_wtage_data_pred}.

-In the 2019 fishery, the average weight-at-age for the two most important year classes (2012 and 2013) appeared to be average whereas in 2018, those year-classes appeared to be below average body weight (Fig. \ref{fig:fsh_wtage_comb}).
+In the 2020 fishery, the average weight-at-age was below average for the 2012-2014 year classes.
+These cohorts have fluctuated around their means in recent years (Fig. \ref{fig:fsh_wtage_comb}).
 To examine this more closely, we split the bootstrap results into area-season strata and were able to get an overall picture of the pattern by strata (Fig. \ref{fig:fsh_wtage_strata}) and Fig. \ref{fig:fsh_wtage_strata_yr}).
 This showed that the mean weight-at-age is higher in the the B-season in the area east of 170$^\circ$W compared to the A-season and B-season in the area west 170$^\circ$W.

 ## Parameters estimated within the assessment model

-For the selected model, 979 parameters were estimated conditioned on data and model assumptions.
+For the selected model, 1112 parameters were estimated conditioned on data and model assumptions.
 Initial age composition, subsequent recruitment, and stock- recruitment parameters account for 79 parameters.
-This includes vectors describing the initial age composition (and deviation from the equilibrium expectation) in the first year (as ages 2--15 in 1964) and the recruitment mean and deviations (at age 1) from 1964--2019 and projected recruitment variability (using the variance of past recruitments) for five years (2021--2026).
+This includes vectors describing the initial age composition (and deviation from the equilibrium expectation) in the first year (as ages 2--15 in 1964) and the recruitment mean and deviations (at age 1) from 1964--2020 and projected recruitment variability (using the variance of past recruitments) for five years (2022--2027).
 The two- parameter stock-recruitment curve is included in addition to a term that allows the average recruitment before 1964 (that comprises the initial age composition in that year) to have a mean value different from subsequent years.
-Note that the stock-recruit relationship is fit only to stock and recruitment estimates from 1978 year-class through to the 2018 year-class.
+Note that the stock-recruit relationship is fit only to stock and recruitment estimates from 1978 year-class through to the 2019 year-class.

 Fishing mortality is parameterized to be semi-separable with year and age (selectivity) components.
 The age component is allowed to vary over time;